-CREST is thought to be the first major initiative to encourage large, multinational companies to recognize and include the voices of SMEs when developing supply chain sustainability targets and policies.
-By the end of 2025, this project aims to reach and activate 100,000 SME workers around the world.
+CREST is believed to be the first major initiative to encourage large, multinational companies to recognize and include the voices of SMEs and their workers when developing supply chain sustainability targets and policies.
+The stories and perspectives of SME workers and business owners are central to this initiative.

 Centering Worker Voices to Create Equitable Supply Chains

-WRI Global will set a new sustainability action agenda for equity in global supply chains.
-This work will identify, amplify and communicate the systemic challenges that SMEs and their workers face in meeting the mandates of multinational companies to reduce climate impacts.
+To set a new sustainability action agenda for equity in global supply chains, WRI Global is identifying, amplifying and communicating the systemic challenges that SMEs and their workers face in meeting the mandates of multinational companies to reduce climate impacts.

 Researching Opportunities for Supply Chain Innovation